jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 The intent behind using their curriculum was to make the course more useful for students who already have teaching experience.
 However, this was somewhat *too* high-level for instructors who had no teaching experience.

-Thus, this third iteration of the class will blend the two together.
+The third iteration of the class blended the two together.
-We will focus on practical teaching experience in the first half of the class, then move on to some of the more important topics in the *MaGE* curriculum in the latter half.
+I focused on practical teaching experience in the first half of the class, then moved on to some of the more important topics in the *MaGE* curriculum in the latter half.
-My hope that this course will prove useful to instructors across the spectrum of prior teaching experience.
+My hope was that the course would prove useful to instructors across the spectrum of prior teaching experience.

+This fourth iteration follows the third in its goals.
+However, given what's currently happening in the world and here at UC Davis, there will be a bigger focus on online teaching.

 ### Official Description